Isha Foundation: Save Soil

 The Save Soil movement is an international effort to raise awareness about soil health.
 As part of the campaign, Vasudev completed a 100-day, 30,000 km journey from London to southern India to meet with government officials, international organizations, and interested members of the public.
-The United Nations’ Convention to Combat Desertification and the World Food Programme have partnered with the organization to address soil degradation and the associated impacts.
-Countries, such as Barbados, and states in India, such as Rajasthan and Gujarat, have signed a memorandum of understanding with Save Soil.
+The United Nations Convention to Combat Desertification and the World Food Programme have partnered with the organization to address soil degradation and associated effects.
+Countries such as Barbados and states in India, such as Rajasthan and Gujarat, have signed a memorandum of understanding with Save Soil.
 In conjunction with these efforts, the foundation has hosted walkathons for Save Soil in cities across North America.

-Critics have noted that the initiative lacks sufficient engagement with public and private institutions.
+Critics have said the initiative lacks sufficient engagement with public and private institutions.

+Isha Outreach

+In 2025, Isha Outreach signed an agreement with the government of Bihar to develop and operate crematorium facilities there.
+By 2026, facilities were operating at Patna, Begusarai, Bhagalpur, Gaya and Saharsa, with one under construction at Chapra.

 Ashram

 Adiyogi Shiva statue at Isha Foundation's ashram near Coimbatore, Tamil Nadu, India.

-Isha Foundation's headquarters are located in an ashram on the foothills of the Velliangiri Mountains, adjacent to the Nilgiri Biosphere Reserve, some forty kilometres from the city of Coimbatore in the state of Tamil Nadu, India.
-The foundation's construction activities at Isha Yoga Centre in Coimbatore are alleged to have violated rules and regulations on several occasions.
-Environmental activists and the local indigenous community have fought against the expansion of the ashram.
+Isha Foundation's headquarters are in an ashram on the foothills of the Velliangiri Mountains, adjacent to the Nilgiri Biosphere Reserve, about 40 kilometres fromCoimbatore, Tamil Nadu.
+The foundation's construction activities at Isha Yoga Centre in Coimbatore have been alleged to have violated rules and regulations on several occasions.
+Environmental activists and the local indigenous community have fought the ashram's expansion.

 Adiyogi Shiva statue

-Vasudev designed the 112-foot Adiyogi Shiva statue at the Isha Yoga Centre.
-It was inaugurated on Mahashivaratri, 24 February 2017, by the Prime Minister of India, Narendra Modi.

-The statue depicts Shiva as the first yogi or Adiyogi, and first Guru or Adi Guru, who offered yoga to humanity.
-It was built by the Isha Foundation using 20,000 individual iron plates supplied by the Steel Authority of India and weighs around 500 tonnes (490 long tons; 550 short tons).
-It has been recognised as the "Largest Bust Sculpture" by Guinness World Records.
+Vasudev designed the Isha Yoga Centre's 112-foot Adiyogi Shiva statue.
+It was inaugurated on Mahashivaratri, 24 February 2017, by Prime Minister Modi.
+The statue depicts Shiva as the first yogi or Adiyogi, and the first Guru or Adi Guru, who offered yoga to humanity.
+The Isha Foundation built it using 20,000 individual iron plates supplied by the Steel Authority of India, and it weighs around 500 tonnes (490 long tons; 550 short tons).
+Guinness World Records has recognised it as the "Largest Bust Sculpture".
 A consecrated Shivalinga, Yogeshwar Linga, is at its base.

+Isha Institute of Inner Sciences

+The foundation's centre in the United States, the Isha Institute of Inner Sciences, occupies a 17000 acre site near McMinnville, Tennessee, a rural location chosen for its proximity to several major US cities.
+In The New York Times Magazine in 2024, Ross Simonini reported that Vasudev intended to develop the site into a community of 20,000 to 30,000 people.